eliseiprofir/portfolio/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Elisei PROFIR
 =====================================================================================================================================
+#### 🤩 Passionate about programming 🐍 Love Python 📚 In continuous learning

-Python Developer
+I'm becoming a Python Developer
 -----------------------

-🤩 Passionate about programming 🐍 Love Python 📚 In continuous learning
 * 🌍 I'm based in Brasov, Romania
 * 🤝 I'm open to work remote as Python Programmer / Developer and collaborate on Python Projects